Hi, I'm Katy!

 Sales and Studs:

 If a horse is not up for sale, it is not for sale.
-When I do have horses listed in my sale division, they're often for bidding, so I can make sure they're going to a reasonable home.
-(I don't want them to die on an inactive account, if I can help it!)
-The general price I'm looking for is 10k/100 stats, though sometimes I price less if the market is slow.
-My prices may be a little higher if there are desirable genetics or excellent conformation in the mix.
+Most horses that are for sale will be in my sale division.
+I set my prices based mainly on the stats of the horse, but my prices will be higher if there are desirable genetics or excellent conformation in the mix.
 It is highly unlikely I will accept bids that are below my asking price.

 I offer private stud and broodmare services on a case-by-case basis.
 I will most likely allow you to use one of my studs, again at the 10k/100 stat fee.
 Mares are a bit trickier, but if they're under the age of 17, it's probable that it won't interfere with my plans, so you're welcome to ask.
 Just PM me. :)